 'MiFi units', 'Mi-Fis' 'MiFis' or 'MiFi dongles' are compact, wireless devices that enable multiple users to share a single mobile broadband connection while they are on the go.

 MiFis work by creating a localized signal, rather like the wireless routers used by home broadband providers.
 For this reason, some people refer to the technology that MiFis use as 'wireless mobile broadband'.

-As with mobile broadband dongles, MiFis are on offer both with contract and pay as you go options.
-However, unlike dongles, which started to become ubiquitous in 2007, MiFis are relatively new and have yet to become a truly mass market product.
+As with mobile broadband dongles, MiFis are on offer on monthly contracts and pay as you go.
+However, unlike dongles, which started to become ubiquitous in 2007, MiFis are comparatively new and have yet to become a truly mass market product.

 Compare the latest MiFi broadband deals at uSwitch now.

 What is MiFi mobile broadband?
 How does a MiFi work?